-Mining exploration and development costs paid or incurred after 1986 and deducted in full in the tax year they were paid or incurred for the regular tax must be capitalized and amortized over 10 years for the AMT.
+Mining exploration and development costs deducted in full in the tax year they were paid or incurred for the regular tax must be capitalized and amortized over 10 years for the AMT.
 Enter the difference between the regular tax and AMT deduction.
 If the AMT deduction is greater, enter the difference as a negative amount.

-If you had a loss on property for which mining costs have not been fully amortized for the AMT, your AMT deduction is the smaller of (a) the loss allowable for the costs had they remained capitalized, or (b) the remaining costs to be amortized for the AMT.
+If you had a loss on property for which mining costs have not been fully amortized for the AMT, your AMT deduction is the smaller of (a) the loss allowable for the costs had they remained capitalized or (b) the remaining costs to be amortized for the AMT.